Looking to try more student-directed learning?

 Students are highly engaged and motivated

 On one particular Friday, the student group in charge of the day had designed a math Easter egg hunt.
-Participants were broken into groups, given clipboards and a paper of math problems to solve, and set free to “hunt”.
+Participants broke into groups, picked up clipboards and a set of math problems to solve, and set free to “hunt”.

 Let me tell you, it’s a beautiful thing to watch students literally running to solve math problems.